Actions-and-Stuff-1-5/.github/profile/README.md

-# ⚙️ Actions and Stuff 1.5 (Official) Free Download for MCPE Latest Version

 ### [Actions and Stuff 1.5 Download Link](https://actions-and-stuff.apkrabi.com/) 🔗

 **Actions and Stuff 1.5** is the latest official add‑on for Minecraft Bedrock (including mobile/MCPE), bringing curated animations, enhanced textures, and performance optimization to your game.
 This pack revitalizes how mobs and players move—adding personality and dynamism to your Minecraft world.